CaptainKokomo/Codex-dropbox/README.md

 Notes live in the local `storage/` directory using plain Markdown files with YAML frontmatter.
 You can edit them directly in any external editor if desired.

 Snapshots from AI actions are saved in `storage/.snapshots` (latest 20 versions per note).

+The quick actions (new space/section/note, rename, delete) now use inline dialogs inside the desktop shell so everything works without relying on browser prompts.

 ## Development